midhun1998/midhun1998/README.md

 - 🌱 I’m currently learning Go lang.
 - 👯 I’m looking to collaborate on new project ideas and code reviews.
 - 🤔 I’m looking to work on Operations side of things and would love to contribute to the code base as well.
-- 💬 Ask me about Python, Kubernetes, Automation and ofcourse about myself.
+- 💬 Ask me about Python, Kubernetes, Automation and of course about myself.
 - 📫 How to reach me: dev.mid.work@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I love debugging!